PauliusMacernis/prompts/coding/change-request.md

     - You do NOT rename existing methods (e.g., changing `login()` to `authenticate()`)
     - The original file structure, methods, comments, and logic must ALL be preserved
     - Your output = original file + your additions

+11. **NEVER change implementation architecture.** Preserve the existing approach:
+    - If the file uses AJAX → keep AJAX (don't switch to server-side form POST)
+    - If the file uses server-side rendering → keep that (don't switch to AJAX)
+    - If the file has a specific UI library/framework → keep it
+    - If the file has specific CSS/styling → preserve it exactly
+    - If the file has security features (CSRF, redirect validation) → keep them
+    - If the file uses a specific bootstrap/require pattern → keep it

+    **Your job is to add functionality within the existing architecture, not redesign the architecture.**

 ---